scientistnobee/chinna-devarapu/content/authors/admin/_index.md

 Currently, I am leading two commercilisation projects to bring research outputs from our research lab into the real world to solve really cool problems using light.

 My mission is to miniaturise bulky, costly benchtop equipment into low-cost, handheld instruments using Photonics Integrated Circuits.

-I also play with electronics, make apps, 3D-print objects to mainly build low-cost, open source hardware equipment.
+I also play with electronics, make apps, 3D-print objects to mainly build low-cost, open source hardware equipment as well as to build some cool robots.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.